 Talk to your pharmacist about reducing your pain killer for a month.
 You may feel worse for a couple of weeks but most people find that their quality of life improves and their pain gets no worse.

 You can buy paracetamol from a pharmacy or supermarket, please don’t request them on prescription.
-A box of 32 paracetamol tablets on prescription costs the NHS four times as much as it does to buy them from a pharmacy or supermarket.
+A box of 32 paracetamol tablets on prescription costs the NHS 4 times as much as it does to buy them from a pharmacy or supermarket.

-There are plenty of services out there to help patients with chronic pain but the difficulty is finding them, they change frequently and your doctor may not be be aware of what’s around.
+There are plenty of services out there to help patients with chronic pain but the difficulty is finding them, they change frequently and your doctor may not be aware of what’s around.

 They help people by identifying their needs.
 This could be general advice, how to be more active, financial worries, volunteering and employment assistance.
 They will get to know you and use their experience of the hundreds of different support services around to help you find the right help at the right time.
-And they’ll keep in touch and redirect you if your your needs change.
+And they’ll keep in touch and redirect you if your needs change.